-If you’re looking for Mint alternatives, there are plenty of options out there that can help you get your finances in order and save money.
+If you’re looking for Mint alternatives, there are plenty of options out there that can help you get your finances and savings accounts in order.

 1. Empower (Formerly Personal Capital)

-It’s free to use on phones and tablets so people can manage their money, credit cards, and investments on the go.
+It’s free to use on phones and tablets, so people can manage their money in multiple bank accounts, credit cards, and investments on the go.

-Empower links to all of your financial accounts, displaying where you’re spending money and suggesting methods to save more.
-It also has tools for investment tracking and retirement planning.
+Empower links to all of your financial institutions, helps you track spending money, creates a monthly budget, and suggests methods to save more.

-Quicken is a personal finance app that we’ve also compared to Mint.
-Quicken is still the most sophisticated personal finance software available to show your cash flow, according to many consumers.
+Quicken is the most sophisticated personal finance software available to show your cash flow, according to many consumers.

-They save your information on a storage server, but you can also download transactions and documents to your computer because it’s a useful location to manage your finances, check tax obligations, and more.
+They save your information on a storage server, but you can also download transactions and documents to your computer to manage your finances, check tax obligations, and more.